- A journey through the heart of Japan following in the footsteps of the Tokugawa Shogun and the Samurai during the Edo period (1603–1868).

 Day 8: Depart Narai

 Today is departure day.
-After your traditional Japanese breakfast, take the train to Nagano (host of the 1998 Winter Olympics) or travel to Tokyo.
+After your traditional Japanese breakfast, you can take the train to your next destination.

 18 Oct 2019